sametmax/django-quicky/README.md

 Django-quicky
 ==============

-A collection of toys to skip the forplay with Django and go straight to the point: url and view decorators.
+A collection of tools to use to quickly setup Django.

-You will fall in love with it if you ever had the fantasm you could do:
+You will fall in love with it if you ever wished you could do:

     @url('/user/\d+')
     @view(render_to='user.html'):